Gondal (fictional country): Interpretation

 The first attempt to reconstruct the Gondal material was made by Fanny Ratchford, in a study published by 1945.
 She has been accused of confusing the issue by assuming that three characters were intended to be the same individual: Rosina, AGA and Geraldine Sidonia.
-The settings were described in detail by Laura Hinkley in The Brontës (1945), which was used as a source for Philip Henderson's introduction to The Complete Poems of Emily Brontë's (1951), a Folio Society publication.
+The settings were described in detail by Laura Hinkley in The Brontës (1945), which was used as a source for Philip Henderson's introduction to The Complete Poems of Emily Brontë (1951), a Folio Society publication.
 William Doremus Paden, in An Investigation of Gondal (1958), created a detailed chronology of Gondal.

 The writings about Angria and Gondal have been seen as early forms of both science fiction and fan fiction.
 According to Andy Sawyer, Director of the Science Fiction Studies MA at the University of Liverpool, "The Brontës are well known authors with no apparent association with science fiction, but their tiny manuscript books, held at the British Library, are one of the first examples of fan fiction, using favourite characters and settings in the same way as science fiction and fantasy fans now play in the detailed imaginary 'universes' of Star Trek or Harry Potter.
 While the sense of fantasy is strong, there are teasing examples of what might be called the beginnings of science fiction."
 Specifically, these works would be "RPF" or real person fiction.